-- 1> Press Patch (if you're not already in Patch mode). - 2> Press [Repatch Fixtures]. - 3> Press the Select button of the fixture you want to change.
+- 1> Press Patch (if you're not already in Patch mode). - 2> Press [Repatch Fixtures].

-4> To change DMX press [Address], type the new address and press enter.
+- 3> Press the Select button of the fixture you want to change. - 4> To change DMX press [Address], type the new address and press enter.
 If this address is already in use, a warning icon will be shown.

 - 5> To change the DMX output line, press [DMX Line=x] and enter a new output line number 1-12. - 6> Press Enter or [Repatch] to confirm the change. - 7> Repeat from step 3 if you want to change other fixtures. - You can "Park" the fixture using [Park].
-This removes the fixture from the DMX output map, but all programming is retained. - If the new DMX address already has another fixture or dimmer patched on it, the console will warn you (unless this is disabled in User Options, see section 12.3.3 on page 206).
+This removes the fixture from the DMX output map, but all programming is retained.
+The original DMX line and address is remembered and you can restore it using the [Unpark] option. - If the new DMX address already has another fixture or dimmer patched on it, the console will warn you (unless this is disabled in User Options, see section 12.3.3 on page 218).
 You can either press [Select another DMX address] to abort the change or [Park Conflicting Fixtures].
 All programming for the parked fixture is preserved, but you need to repatch it to a free DMX address using the above procedure before you can use it again.
 If you press [Always Park Conflicting Fixtures] the console will park this and any future conflicting fixtures without warning you (you can change this option back in the User Settings).